 Only Natura 2000 sites where conceivable impacts and pathways can be envisaged are identified in the screening assessment.

 There are three ecological issues which are key factors that help to determine the likelihood of adverse effects of development on European sites, as listed in section 7.1 above.

-8.2 No likely significant effects
+8.2 Significant adverse effects likely or inevitable